 - MAKE THE BROTH: Place roasted wings and vegetables in a pot.
 Add broth, thyme (rosemary is good too), bay leaves, peppercorns.
 Bring to a boil, then lower the heat to simmer, uncovered, for 45-60 minutes.
 The broth will reduce to about 2 to 2 1/2 cups.
 Discard the wings and vegetables (or nibble!), reserving half cup of the cooked carrots.
 Strain the broth into another container and set aside.
 I transfer the broth to a separator that allows you to pour off the broth with only the grease remaining at the bottom.
 If you don't have a separator, just skim the grease off the top of the broth.

 - MAKE THE GRAVY: In a separate pot, heat 3 tablespoons of oil on medium heat.
 Add flour and whisk to make a roux.
 Cook while stirring for 3-4 minutes until it just starts to turn light brown.
 Add the turkey broth and stir until thickened and smooth.
 Adjust seasonings, adding more salt, pepper, dried thyme or sage as needed.
 Gravy will be fairly thick - on purpose, allowing you to add another cup of juices from the turkey on the day of serving.
-OPTIONAL: I often blend in a half cup of the soft cooked carrots using a handheld electric blender, adding a bit of sweetness and rich color.
+Note 1.
 Store gravy in the fridge until ready for use.
 Before serving, heat the gravy on low, add more broth or turkey juices as needed.